ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Configuration Management at Ant Group: Generated Manifest & Immutable Desired State - <a href="https://medium.com/@kusionstack/configuration-management-at-ant-group-generated-manifest-immutable-desired-state-3c50e363a3fb" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I plan on scaling my Laravel (PHP) application - <a href="https://medium.com/@vincent-bean/how-i-plan-on-scaling-my-laravel-php-application-a9cc399f2f96" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KusionStack`**
+✍️ **posted by `Vincent Bean`**

-<blockquote>Scaling beyond limits with operational excellence</blockquote>
+<blockquote>I am building 10MPage.com which captures the state of the internet in 2025.
+Every internet user is allowed to upload a small image of 64x64…</blockquote>

 <h3>2.
 5-Minute DevOps: How The US Army Does it Better Than You - <a href="https://medium.com/@bdfinst/5-minute-devops-how-the-us-army-does-it-better-than-you-67797addbdf7" target="_blank" rel="noopener noreferrer">link</a></h3>